Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 If the recommended solution described above is infeasible, this is a workaround which can also solve this issue.

-Specifying the Hadoop configuration `fs.alluxio.impl` may also help in resolving this error. `fs.alluxio.impl` should be set to `alluxio.hadoop.FileSystem` and if you are using Alluxio in fault tolerant mode, `fs.alluxio-ft.impl` should be set to `alluxio.hadoop.FaultTolerantFileSystem`.
+Specifying the Hadoop configuration `fs.alluxio.impl` may also help in resolving this error.
+`fs.alluxio.impl` should be set to `alluxio.hadoop.FileSystem`.
 There are a few alternatives to set these parameters.

 #### Update `hadoopConfiguration` in SparkContext